WilliamBonvini/shawn/README.md

   <img src="docs/imgs/shawn.png" style="width: 20%; height: auto;">
 </div>

-Shawn is a dog.
-Shawn is a software engineer.
-Shawn is, most importantly, a command line chatbot that provides you with well formatted answers to you code related questions.
+Shawn is a command line chatbot that provides you with well-formatted answers to your code-related questions.

 ![Alt Text](docs/demo.gif)